theanine3D/mat-batch-tools/README.md

 	- The UV Map node is selectively added based on a user-specified image format (ie. PNG, HDR).
 This allows you to, for example, selectively add a "lightmap" UV Map node **only** to any HDR Image Texture nodes.
 - Switch between **Opaque, Alpha Clip, and Alpha Blend**, in all materials on all selected objects, with an optional filter based on the shader (Principled BSDF or Transparent BSDF) present in the material
 - **Shader Switch** - instantly swap the Principled BSDF shader with the Emission shader, or vise versa, in all materials in all selected objects.
 Useful for instantly toggling fullbright on/off on a model.
 The first input/output connections for the original shader are preserved.
 - **Find Active Face Texture** - Finds the diffuse texture of the currently active or last selected face, and loads it in the Image Editor.
-Can be found by search and assigned to your quick shortcuts for easy access, or accessed via Blender's Image Editor's "Image" menu
+Can be found by search and assigned to your Quick Favorites for easy access, or accessed via Blender's Image Editor's "Image" menu

 ## Experimental Feature(s)
 - **Convert to Lightmapped Material** - Converts all materials, in all currently selected objects, to a lightmapped setup, automatically setting them up to use a lightmap image (ie. an HDR or EXR image) or lightmap vertex colors.
 Can only be accessed via search for now